 Q: How can I get rid of the sulphur smell coming from our sink and bathtub drains?
 We brought in a plumber to investigate but all he suggested is to get our air circulation system cleaned.
 The problem first surfaced after one of our bathrooms was renovated.

 – LM, Nova Scotia, Canada

-POST SCRIPT After answering this reader’s question, she got back to me and explained that the hydrogen peroxide treatment didn’t work so they had a different plumber come in.
+POST SCRIPT: After answering this reader’s question, she got back to me and explained that the hydrogen peroxide treatment didn’t work so they had a different plumber come in.
 As rare as it is, the recent bathroom renovation did, in fact, include an improperly installed bath tub drain trap.
 The source of the odour in this case was sewer gases entering the home because the trap wasn’t preventing it.
-Hydrogen peroxide is still a great choice for the vast majority of cases where a bad trap is not the problem.
+Hydrogen peroxide is still a great choice for the vast majority of cases because a bad drain trap is rarely the problem.